mosip/documentation/docs/Biometric-SDK.md

 * Match is expected to be capable of image-image, extract-extract and extract-image comparisons

 ## Extractor
-Extractor, extracts salient features and patterns of input biometric record to use in fast comparison.
+Extracts salient features and patterns of input biometric record to use in fast comparison.
 It returns the extracted biometric record.

 ### Use Cases
 * Used to extract salient features and patterns of a biometric to use in fast comparison
 * In case of fingerprints this is called Minutiae and a standard representation of minutiae is an ISO template for FMR

 ## Segmenter
-Segmenter, segments single biometric record into multiple biometric records and returns list of segmented biometric records.
+Segments single biometric record into multiple biometric records and returns list of segmented biometric records.
 Eg: Split thumb slab into multiple fingers and eyes into left and right eye.

 ### Use Cases
 * Used to split images into individual biometric segments when received from external sources

+## Converter
+Converts images in all segments in the biometric record.

 # Biometric SDK integration points